What You Need to Know About Finding Substance Use Treatment

 These therapies may also include community reinforcement, family therapy, a 12-step program, or the use of medication.
 They’re offered on an outpatient or inpatient basis and can be tailored to the specific needs of a person with a drug or alcohol problem.
 They can be combined or phased in to increase their effect at different stages of recovery.

-You May Also Like:What Does Addiction Recovery Mean?
+You May Also Like:Rehabilitation Options for Addiction

 Related Search Topics (Ads):